ing-bank/lion/docs/fundamentals/systems/form/formatting-and-parsing.md

 A formatter should return a `formattedValue`.
 It accepts the current modelValue and an options object.

 Below is a very naive and limited parser that ignores non-digits.
-The formatter then uses `Intl.NumberFormat` to format it with thousand separators.
+The formatter then uses `Intl.NumberFormat` to format it with group (thousand) separators.

 Formatted value is reflected back to the user `on-blur` of the field, but only if the field has no errors (validation).